Unlike other security products you may have seen before, Signal Sciences’ customers actually use our product in blocking mode.

 What are allow rules?

-Allow rules give you the ability to allow all requests from certain IP ranges or individual parameters, so they won’t show up in the console or affect decisions.
-Typical use cases are allowlisting an IP range used for scanning, or parameters that might resemble attacks but are actually valid inputs in the application.
+Allow rules give you the ability to allow all requests from certain IP address ranges or individual parameters, so they won’t show up in the console or affect decisions.
+Typical use cases are allowlisting an IP address range used for scanning, or parameters that might resemble attacks but are actually valid inputs in the application.